LumoSQL/lumosql/CODE-OF-CONDUCT.md

 This includes deliberately referring to someone by a gender that they do not identify with, or questioning an individual’s gender identity.
 If you’re unsure if a word is derogatory, don’t use it.
-When asked to stop, stop the behaviour in question.
+When asked to stop, stop the behaviour.

 ## Unwelcome Sexual Attention or Physical Contact Is Not Acceptable

-This section is here because it has been proven to be needed.
+This section is here because it has been proven to be needed where LumoSQL has been present.
 It is not some formality.
-If you doubt this is needed, you have lead a very sheltered and/or privileged life.
+If you don't think it is needed, you have not been paying attention.

 Unwelcome sexual attention online or offline, or unwelcome physical contact is not acceptable.
-This includes sexualized comments, jokes or imagery as well as inappropriate touching, groping, or sexual advances.
+This includes sexualised comments, jokes or imagery as well as inappropriate touching, groping, or sexual advances.
 This also includes physically blocking or intimidating another person.
 Physical contact or simulated physical contact (potentially including emojis) without affirmative consent is not acceptable.

 # Consequences of Unacceptable Behaviour